 The first-person shooter game from Valve called CSGO is one of the most successful games on Steam.
 The numbers of active players of the game are just awesome, its player base is really stable, which makes the game strong and always keeps the e-sport scene up for over 10 years.

 CSGO is pretty much like other Counter-Strike games which center on shooting and destroying objectives.
-CSGO is one of the fastest-growing Esports game that has become free to play recently.
+CSGO is one of the fastest-growing Esports games that has become free to play recently.

 Basically, the game aims at killing off enemies while staying alive before the time runs out.
 In the game, you can use other supporting accessories like smoke or blasting grenades, or even flashbang which makes it even more entertaining.
 There is more to it than just shooting.

-CSGO is one of those ‘a minute to learn, a lifetime to master’ kind of games.
+CSGO is one of those ‘a minutes to learn, a lifetime to master’ kinds of games.
 That’s what makes it so appealing to hundreds of thousands of gamers every day, but it’s also what can make it quite frustrating for newer players.

-In this article, you are about to explore a wholesome genre of game which captured the souls of million people and know how to play CSGO through CSGO guide.
+In this article, you are about to explore a wholesome genre of game that captured the souls of million of people and know how to play CSGO through the CSGO guide.
 First off, Counter-Strike is a first-person shooter PC game.
 You play the role of a character in the game and use weapons to harm or kill other players.

 This guide is aimed at those people who know the basic theory of the game and its mechanics but want to improve their gameplay.
 This guide contains a whole bunch of tips that can and will help you become a better player and get out of those lower ranks.